elementofprgress/MeltyElement_Effective_Armor_Mod/README.md

 Options can be found in the **ArmorPanel.xc** file.

-... *complete project description  and screenshots*
+... *complete project description  and screen shots*

 ## Additional Features